JeroenClijmans/MarkovSoccer/README.md

   soccer teams based on these team models.

 ## Installation
 The recommended way to install this package is using pip.
-The latest version officially supports Python version 3.8 - 3.10.
+The latest version officially supports Python versions 3.8 - 3.10.

 ```